An Information-Theoretic Analysis of Continuous-Time Control and Filtering Limitations by the I-MMSE Relationships: Fundamental Limitations of Filtering

-where $A_u(t)$ is the antistable part of $A(t)$; $\underline{\lambda}_i$ and $\overline{\lambda}_i$, $i =1, \cdots, l$, are the spectral values of $A_u(t)$, and the estimation error covariance matrix $P_u(t)$ satisfies \eqref{lem54_eq01}. \end{prop} \begin{pf} To restore the proof of \hyperref[prop36]{Proposition~3.6} from this proof, we only need to replace the time-varying terms in \eqref{LTV_Filtering} by the time-invariant terms in \eqref{Filter_LTI_Plant}.
-When the lumped process noise vanishes or the covariance function $\Sigma_{\bar{w}} = \varepsilon I \rightarrow 0$, by \hyperref[lem46]{Lemma~4.6}, the lowest achievable MS estimation error of \eqref{LTV_Filtering} satisfies
+\begin{pf} To restore the proof for \hyperref[prop45]{Proposition 4.5}, we only need to replace the following time-varying terms from \eqref{LTV_Filtering} by the time-invariant terms in \eqref{Filter_LTI_Plant}.
+When the lumped process noise vanishes or the covariance function $\Sigma_{\bar{w}} = \varepsilon I \rightarrow 0$, by \hyperref[lem46]{Lemma 4.6}, the lowest achievable MS estimation error of \eqref{LTV_Filtering} satisfies